 - “Beyond Liberal Internationalism” (with Ana Antic and Johanna Conterio) Contemporary European History, vol. 25, no. 2., May 2016

 - Cold War conspiracies and suspect polio prevention, OpenDemocracy, September 16, 2015

 - Los antivacunas y el pasado fascista de España.
 (With David Bryan) El País, June 12, 2015

 - “Vaccination and the Paternal State: Polio in Eastern Europe” in Christine Holmberg, Peter Greenough and Stuart Blume eds.
-The Politics of Vaccination: A Global History, Studies for the Society of the Social History of Medicine, Routledge, (forthcoming in 2016)
+The Politics of Vaccination: A Global History, Studies for the Society of the Social History of Medicine, Manchester: University of Manchester Press, 2017

 - “Outbreaks of Disease and War: Polio’s History with Conflict” The Guardian, May 8, 2014

 - “Between East and West: Polio Vaccination Across the Iron Curtain in Cold War Hungary“, Bulletin of the History of Medicine, vol. 88, no. 2., Summer 2014